Sarah Axtell, ND - Lakeside Natural Medicine - Page 5 -Lakeside Natural Medicine

 By Sarah Axtell, ND onApril 3, 2020

 This pesto is one-of-a-kind!
 It is packed with flavor AND nutrients-minerals (zinc, iron and calcium), chlorophyll (a detoxifying component of green leafies) and omega-3 fatty acids.
-It is rich in immune-supportive zinc, thanks to the pumpkin seeds.
+It’s also rich in immune-supportive zinc, thanks to the pumpkin seeds.
 The pesto is dairy-free, but trust me, you… Read More

 Fortifying Immunity with Food